ORIGIN OF BALLROOM DANCES

 The dance moves in modern ballroom dancing have now been standardized, and presently, a dancer needs to pass several levels to be considered a master of ballroom dance.
 This is because ballroom dances are intricate, and they contain specific techniques, tempos, vocabularies, and rhythms, which take time to learn.
 Although every ballroom dance style has its own particular aesthetics and rhythms, they still have a commonality that makes them somewhat similar.
 One commonality is that they are all performed by a pair of dancers, and they are danced in “closed hold”.
 In the closed hold dances, the couples are required to maintain five areas of contact with each other, with the man’s left hand holding the woman’s right hand, the woman’s left elbow resting on the man’s right elbow, the woman’s left hand on the right upper arm of the man, the man’s right hand on the woman’s shoulder, and the right parts of their chests touching.

+This dance came into existence in the 18th century and became the first dance where people actually connected with this closed hold.
+Shockingly, this connection caused the dance to be considered immoral and scandalous.
+The name waltz came from the Italian word “Volver” which means to turn or to rotate.
 The Waltz follows a slow rhythm, and it is danced to about 30 bars or 90 beats per minute.
-Usually, one step is taken for every beat, or three steps for every measure.
+Usually, one step is taken for every beat or three steps for every measure.
 Despite having a slow tempo, the waltz can have advanced figures that may require six steps per measure, which may be complemented with various turns.
-In dance sport competitions, waltz features as the first singles dance in the standard category.
+In dance sports competitions, the waltz features as the first single dance in the standard category.
 It was previously called slow waltz.

 The Viennese Waltz